-Inducted into the Naismith Memorial Basketball Hall of Fame in 2017, longtime University of Kansas head coach Bill Self will lead his first USA Basketball team at the 2018 FIBA Americas U18 Championship from June 11-17 in St. Catherines, Canada, where the USA finished 6-0 and won a gold medal.
+Inducted into the Naismith Memorial Basketball Hall of Fame in 2017, longtime University of Kansas head coach Bill Self led his first USA Basketball team at the 2018 FIBA Americas U18 Championship from June 11-17 in St. Catherines, Canada, where the USA finished 6-0 and won a gold medal.

 Previously, he served as a member of the 2005-08 USA Basketball Men’s Collegiate Committee.